jessicafry/TIDMAD/README.md

   * NY: New York
   * NorCal: Sunnyvale
   * SoCal: San Diego
-  * Director: automatically allocatecache based on user's location.
+  * Director: automatically find the fastest cache location based on user's location.
      * **WARNING:** Director cache is sometimes unstable.
 We recommend switching to a different cache if the download fails.
 * `--train_files -t`: Number of training files to download, must be an integer between 0 and 20, default 20.
 * `--validation_files -v`: Number of validation files to download, must be an integer between 0 and 20, default 20.